 You Might Also Like: All About Spine Fusion Surgery

-A drill is used to prepare the disc for inserting screw-shaped cages that contain bone graft.
-The bone graft that is placed in the cages will help new bone grow in and around each cage.
+To begin, an incision is made on the lower abdomen.
+Then, your surgeon will use surgical instruments to remove a portion of the degenerated disc that is causing pain.
+A drill is used to prepare the disc for inserting screw-shaped cages that contain a bone graft to replace the removed portion.
+The bone graft that is placed in the cages will help new bone growth in and around each cage.
 The cages are screwed into place between the vertebrae to provide stability while the bone grows in place.
-Ultimately, your back may not be as flexible after a fusion but may feel more flexible because you can move with less pain.

 The ultimate goal of this procedure is to obtain a solid union between two or more vertebrae to relieve pain.